manikmagar/jbake-future-imperfect-template/README.md

 ```

-You should see a this repo files in there.
+You should see this repo files in there.
 Check [JBake 2.5.1 Documentation](http://jbake.org/docs/2.5.1/#project_structure) to understand this structure.

-To see in action, while in awesome-jbake folder, run `jbake -b -s`, in few seconds your site should be live on http://localhost:8820/, you can visit it in browser.
+To see in action, while in awesome-jbake folder, run `jbake -b -s`.
+In few seconds your site should be live on http://localhost:8820/, you can visit it in browser.

 ## Configuring jbake.properties